Grizzly APC: Design

 4x2, 4x4, and 6x6 versions with three different Caterpillar diesel engines are available.

-Its armor, called the "Blackwater High Threat Armor Protection System" is claimed to defeat 12.7 mm .50 caliber rounds as well as IEDs.
+Its armor, called the "Blackwater High Threat Armor Protection System" is claimed to defeat 12.7 mm .50 caliber heavy machine gun rounds as well as IEDs.
 It is constructed of AR500 steel, and incorporates angled walls and a v-hull chassis to deflect the blast waves produced by explosives.
 It uses Fiber-Tek armor reinforced belly and lowers, with a fully enclosed drive train.
 ArmorThane tactical coating on the interior and exterior reduces spall probability.

-There are two top-side egress hatches, five gun ports (two on each side and one in rear), and transparent armored windows, capable of NIJ level 3 protection.
+There are two top-side egress hatches, five gun ports (two on each side and one in rear), and bullet resistant glass windows, capable of NIJ level 3 protection.
 The Grizzly makes use of forward and rear 400,000+ candle power halogen searchlights, which can be operated remotely.
-It also has a ringmount roof turret, capable of mounting a 12.7mm machine gun, which may be operated from a remote weapon station.
+It also has a ringmount roof turret, capable of mounting a 12.7mm heavy machine gun, which may be operated from a remote weapon station.